 When Interface’s Ray Anderson founded his commercial carpet company, he’d never heard of ‘sustainability.’
 Now his company has turned it into a competitive advantage.
 Here, a timeline for how one CEO’s ‘mental model’ changed.

-In 1994, when Interface Inc.’s founder and CEO Ray Anderson began to think about his legacy, it made him uneasy.
-Deep down, Anderson realized that the business model of the commercial carpet manufacturing company he had founded 20 years before was based on “digging up the earth and turning petroleum and other materials into polluting products that ended up in landfills” — not something he wanted his grandchildren and great-grandchildren to remember him by.
-So at age 60 Anderson broke with the old model and began anew.
+For Ray Anderson in 1994, two decades into building his Atlanta-based commercial carpet company, the intellectual case for sustainability had suddenly become obvious.
+The writings of Paul Hawken and others had convinced him that man and nature were on a collision course.
+The signs of environmental degradation were multiplying.
+And as one-time industrial engineer Anderson — then 60 and Interface Inc.’s founder and CEO — began to think about his legacy, it made him uneasy.
+Deep down, Anderson realized Interface’s business model was based on “digging up the Earth and turning petroleum and other materials into polluting products that ended up in landfills” — not something he wanted his grandchildren and great-grandchildren to remember him by.
+So in 1994, Anderson broke with the old model and began anew.
 Standing up to naysayers (whose ranks included associates, suppliers and Wall Street analysts), he set out to transform Interface from a traditional business built on consumption and waste to one whose focus — that is, beyond profitable growth — would be zero waste and restoring the Earth.